preaction/Statocles/site/docs/theme/index.markdown

 * `<%%= ... %>` writes the result of the `...` expression
 * `%` on the beginning of a line means the rest of the line is Perl code

+For example, to create a variable, we could use the single-line `%` template directive:

+    %% my $name = "Hazel Murphy";

+Then later, to write the variable, we could use the tag `<%%= ... %>`
+directive:

+    Hi, my name is <%%= $name %>!

+If we need to have multiple lines of code, we could prefix each line with a `%`:

+    %% my @crew = (
+    %%   'Quentin Quinn',
+    %%   'Jodene Sparks',
+    %%   'Debbie Dupree',
+    %%   'Hesh Hefflewhite',
+    %% );

+Or we can use the tag directive:

+    <%%
+        my @crew = (
+            'Quentin Quinn',
+            'Jodene Sparks',
+            'Debbie Dupree',
+            'Hesh Hefflewhite',
+        );
+    %>

+Or, if we need to have template content inside our line of code, we can use the special `begin`/`end` directives.
+These are especially helpful when using template helpers, below.

+    % markdown begin
+    * This is plain text
+    * Which will be given
+    * To the Markdown helper
+    % end

 The rest of this guide will walk through creating a theme from scratch using Statocles's template syntax.
 The result of this guide is the `tutorial` theme, bundled with Statocles.